jcfk/org-sliced-images/README.md

 # org-sliced-images

 This package ports insert-sliced-image functionality into org-mode, with respect to inline image display.
 This is supposed to make scrolling over large images more visually pleasing.
-The package overrides a number of function of the org-mode image display.

 ## Installation